-Under the Plan, as it is proposed to be amended and restated subject to stockholder approval, stock awards may be granted alone, in addition to, or in tandem with other awards under the Plan.
+Under the Plan, stock awards may be granted alone, in addition to, or in tandem with other awards under the Plan.
 Stock awards may consist of shares of Allscripts common stock or restricted stock units, which represent the right to receive shares of Allscripts common stock in the future, in each case subject to a risk of forfeiture or other restrictions on ownership for a certain period of time.
 During the restricted period, the holder of restricted stock may not sell or otherwise transfer the shares, but he or she may vote the shares and is entitled to any dividend or other distribution.
 The restricted shares become freely transferable when the restriction period expires.
-At the end of the restricted period for restricted stock units, the holder will be paid in cash, shares of Allscripts common stock or both, as determined by the Compensation Committee.
+At the end of the restricted period for restricted stock units, the holder will be paid in cash or shares of Allscripts common stock or both, as determined by the Compensation Committee.